nmezhenskyi/gastronomy-api/README.md

 * Admins can register creator accounts.
 * Admins can oversee the service as a whole.

-## Status

-The project is currently in active development stage.
-There is no stable release version available as of yet.

 ## Project Details

 The project is divided into two parts: __api__ and __web client__.